meleroafar/Sentinel2Downloader/README.md

 ## Description

-This repository provides tools to download Sentinel-2, Level 1C, satellite images from the Copernicus Data Space Ecosystem using Python.
+This repository provides tools to download Sentinel-2 (Level 1C and 2A) satellite images from the Copernicus Data Space Ecosystem using Python.

 ## Table of Contents